Skip to content

 By the Full Discretion Team

 We believe that long-term value has returned to fixed income markets with a combination of discount-to-par (positive convexity) and favorable yields.
 As investors sit on record levels of cash, we expect strong demand will likely support bond markets.
-We believe spreads have moved to the tightest levels of this cycle.
-Our view is that investors can feel comfortable going for the extra spread pick-up available in the credit markets.
-Spreads will likely live in a range that is typical of a non-stressed market, which for high yield corporates tends to be in the +275 to +425bps range.
+We have largely kept risk unchanged given the lack of clarity around tariffs, however, elevated dispersion within various credit markets has created potential opportunities in investment grade credit, high yield credit, bank loans and securitized credit, in our opinion.
+Our view is that risk premiums have become more attractive and, as a result, we believe investors should also consider moderately leaning into credit risk for any potential extra carry pick-up.
 We are mindful of the risks going forward, such as a growing US deficit, trade protectionism (tariffs) and geopolitical risk.
+Each of these risks could further elevate market volatility and create additional buying opportunities in credit, interest rates and currencies.

 Important Disclosure